 The DePauw in Nice program runs the month of June.
 This four-week program is the equivalent of one semester on campus and students receive one credit for the class that they take.
 In addition, students receive one extended-studies credit.

 All students enrolled at an accredited higher education institution receive a 50% discount on tuition regardless of their financial aid status.
 Residential fee includes private room in a family home, breakfast and most dinners, and student activities in Nice and surrounding areas.
 Rates subject to change.
 Not Included: Transportation to and from Nice.

 - additionally, the program counts as one Extended Studies experience

 - housing with a host family for 4 weeks

-- breakfast and dinner 7 days a week
+- breakfast 7 days a week/dinner 5 days a week

 - all excursions

 - unlimited bus and tram pass for length of the trip